 Pups sign up for bid to boost pet health

-Thousands of Labrador Retriever owners are being asked to help find out how their dog’s lifestyle affects its health.
+Thousands of Labrador Retriever owners are being asked to help find out how a dog’s lifestyle affects its health.

-The initiative aims to recruit Labrador Retriever puppies less than a year old.
+The initiative, led by University researchers at The Royal (Dick School of Veterinary Studies) and The Roslin Institute, aims to recruit Labrador Retriever puppies less than a year old.

 Labrador Retrievers are the most common breed of dog in the UK.

 The data from Dogslife will provide valuable information on how dogs are looked after by their owners across the UK.

 Each month owners will be asked to input details of their dogs’ lives, such as what they eat, how much exercise they have taken and their health, on to a website - www.dogslife.ac.uk.